Beyond Transparency: Algorithmic Management and Socio‑Technical Accountability in Platform Work

 Request a Place

-We have a limited number of additional seats (approx. 35–40) for researchers, unions, NGOs, platform representatives, and policy/practice actors working on platform work, algorithmic management, worker representation, or related governance questions.
+We have a limited number of additional seats for researchers, unions, NGOs, platform representatives, and policy/practice actors working on platform work, algorithmic management, worker representation, or related governance questions.

 Places are limited due to room size and the interactive format.